getdirty75/asymetrics/src/articles/malongs-round-up-round-7.md

 Direct Link to full Mixtape:*  [Soundcloud](https://soundcloud.com/the-asymetrics/malongs-round-up-7)*

 ### Been a while eh ?
-Well this "almost" monthly affair is back on and we're taking you on a trip through contemporary Ghanaian beats via Colombia, Chad, Belize, Mali and more...
+Well this "almost" monthly affair is back on and we're taking you on another trip through contemporary beats via Ghana, Colombia, Chad, Belize, Mali and more...
 Fasten you seat belts !

 <br>